ricoThaka/ricothaka.github.io/current.md

 Batman is notable for being the first appearance on film of Batman and for debuting story elements that quickly became permanent parts of the Batman character's mythos, such as the "Bat's Cave" and its secret entrance through a grandfather clock inside Wayne Manor.
 The serial also changed the course of how Alfred's physical appearance was depicted in future Batman stories.
 At the time Batman was released in theaters, Alfred was drawn as a portly gentleman in the comics.
 Subsequent issues suddenly depicted Alfred as slim and sporting a thin moustache, following actor William Austin's appearance.
 [Wikipedia](https://en.wikipedia.org/wiki/Batman_(serial))
 [Batman 1943 all episodes](https://archive.org/download/batman-1943-episode-01)

-<iframe src="https://archive.org/embed/batman-1943-episode-01" width="640" height="480" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>
+<iframe loading="lazy"  src="https://archive.org/embed/batman-1943-episode-01" width="640" height="480" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>

 [uptown butterfly _movie](https://youtu.be/UVhDEN4o7zk?si=c4evez9O4c5Z5SAB) [Tina, @kashdoll so pretty - song](https://youtu.be/-mv0YNUCoj4?si=YE7jtcVRzWUrPwcj)